L Taraval: L Taraval Improvement Project

+Planning

-For its first 100 years in operation, the L Taraval operated similar to a bus, with rail vehicles receiving no priority over any other vehicle, obeying all stop signs, and stopping frequently when requested or when flagged down by passengers waiting at marked stops on the sidewalk.
-Because the rails were laid in the center of a four-lane roadway, passengers boarding or exiting must cross an active traffic lane.
-Often drivers would not stop for crossing passengers, leading to many being hit and injured getting off and on the L Taraval over the decades.
+For its first 100 years in operation, the L Taraval operated similarly to a bus, with rail vehicles receiving no priority over any other vehicle, obeying all stop signs, and stopping frequently when requested or when flagged down by passengers waiting at marked stops on the sidewalk.
+Because the rails were in the center of a four-lane roadway, passengers boarding or exiting must cross an active traffic lane.
+Often, drivers would not stop for crossing passengers, leading to many being hit and injured getting off and on the L Taraval over the decades.

-Starting in the early 2010s, Muni began proposing major changes to the L Taraval corridor to increase pedestrian safety and speed up trains, which would prove to be controversial.

-The plan, eventually named the L Taraval Improvement Project, would dedicate the center lanes to rail vehicles, consolidate stops, and where stops remain, add traffic islands between the transit-only lane and the general traffic lane, giving passengers a protected area to exit or wait for the L Taraval.
+Starting in the early 2010s, Muni began proposing major changes to the L Taraval corridor to increase pedestrian safety and speed up trains, which would prove controversial.
+The plan, eventually named the L Taraval Improvement Project, would dedicate the center lanes to rail vehicles, consolidate stops, and, where stops remain, add boarding islands between the transit-only lane and the general traffic lane, giving passengers a protected area to exit or wait for the L Taraval.
 The project would also replace many of the stop signs along the route with traffic signals with transit priority, add additional traffic calming measures like curb extensions, replace the worn rails and overhead wire, along with sewer and water line replacements.

-The plan was controversial because adding traffic islands would require the removal of street parking along Taraval, worrying nearby merchants, who feared less parking would reduce traffic in their businesses.
+The plan was controversial because adding boarding islands would require the removal of street parking along Taraval, worrying nearby merchants, who feared less parking would reduce traffic in their businesses.
 The loss of parking along Taraval would be offset by moving parking spaces and meters to side streets and by converting side streets to angled parking to increase density.
-Seniors and some disability advocates were opposed to the removal of stops, because it would require longer walks for some passengers.
-Other disability advocates supported the project because it would add wheelchair ramps at additional stops.
+Seniors and some disability advocates were opposed to the removal of stops because it would require longer walks for some passengers.
+Other disability advocates supported the project because it would add accessible ramps at more stops.

-Under pressure from these groups, Muni agreed to a pilot project in 2016 to see if better street markings, would get more drivers to stop for crossing passengers.
-The pilot program was unsuccessful, showing only a two percent increase in drivers stopping behind the L Taraval.

-The final plan would add traffic islands at Taraval and 19th, 26th, 30th, 32nd, 40th, 42nd, 44th, and 46th (westbound only), along with an extension of the existing islands at Sunset and 22nd/23rd Avenues.
-The stops to be removed were at Taraval and 17th (westbound), 22nd (westbound), 24th (eastbound), 28th and 35th, along with Ulloa and 15th.
-These closures took place in 2017 and 2018.
+Under pressure from these groups, Muni agreed to a pilot project in 2016 to see if better street markings would get more drivers to stop for crossing passengers.
+The pilot program was unsuccessful, showing only a two percent increase in drivers stopping behind trains.
+The final plan adds boarding islands at 19th, 26th, 30th, 32nd, 40th, 42nd, 44th, and 46th (westbound only), along with an extension of the existing islands at Sunset and 22nd/23rd Avenues.
+Stops were removed in 2017 and 2018 at 15th Avenue, 17th (westbound), 22nd (westbound), 24th (eastbound), 28th, and 35th.